angrymeir/Enterprise-Driven-OSS-Case-Study-Security-Automation/README.md

 4. Create Travis CI access token and add to [02.crawl_ci_logs.py](01.crawling/02.crawl_ci_logs.py)
 5. Start at [01.crawling/01.crawl_ci_files.py](01.crawling/01.crawl_ci_files.py) and run successively until [04.analysis/RQ3/02.languages.py](04.analysis/RQ3/02.languages.py).
 6. Results will either be written to the console or to the results folder.

+If you want to start from scratch perform all steps from 1 to 6.
+In case you just want to reproduce the results we got, we saved our results to the results directory.
+You can also rebuild the results by performing first performing step 1, and afterward running the scripts in [04.analysis](04.analysis/)